kumpan/unikorn/content/unikorns-page/2020-06-24-unikorns-sv.md

 ---
 shorttitle: Unikorns
-title: Meet the Unikorn team and friends
+title: Meet the Unikorn team
-description: Get to know the unikorns and the unikorn network!
+description: Get to know the unikorns!
 We are the ones making magic for our clients digital marketing.
 canonical: https://www.unikorn.se/sv/unikorns/
-path: /sv/unikorns/
 language: sv
 original: /unikorns/
+path: /sv/unikorns/
 og_image:
   src: ../assets/og.png
   alt: We are Unikorns